bjverde/sysgen/README.md

 **Write less, do more.
 But "Talk is Cheap.
 Show me the Code"!**

-The system generator reads a database and generates a crud screen for each of the tables by mounting the system skeleton.
-The generated code is easy to maintain and modify using the [FormDin FrameWork](https://github.com/bjverde/formDin) for the new system.
+The system generator reads a database and generates a CRUD system.
+After version v1.4.0 you choose the type of system you want to generate.

-* Recognize the type of bank field is create equivalent field in formDin
-* mandatory or not
-* foreign keys already taz as select field
-* all fields can be used as search parameters
+FormDin = It's a web system using HTML + JS + CSS, everything is done using [FormDin FrameWork](https://github.com/bjverde/formDin).
+It has all the operations of a CRUD with a screen for each table or view.

+* REST = Create all REST backend using Slim FrameWork.
+In this mode no screen is just REST with JSON.
+It has all the operations of a CRUD with the URLs for each table or view.

+* FormDin + REST = the combination of the two modes.

+* The code generated from the new system is easy to maintain and modify.

+Regardless of the mode you will always have to have the [BASE of FormDin](https://github.com/bjverde/formDin).

+*unfortunately the documentation in English is not complete.
+The first language is Brazilian Portuguese.
+Translations are made as soon as possible.*

 ![Esquema do SysGen](https://raw.githubusercontent.com/bjverde/sysgen/master/images/2-code-gen-database-first.png)